Queen’s 8 grandchildren hold silent vigil beside her coffin

 People queuing to see the queen have been of all ages and come from all walks of life.
 Many bowed before the coffin or made a sign of the cross.
 Several veterans, their medals shining, offered sharp salutes.
 Some people wept.
 Others blew kisses.
 Many hugged one another as they stepped away, proud to have spent hours in line to offer a tribute, even if it lasted only a few moments.

-Overnight, volunteers distributed blankets and cups of tea to people in line as temperatures fell to 6 degrees Celsius (43 degrees Fahrenheit).
+Overnight, volunteers distributed blankets and cups of tea to people in line as temperatures fell to six degrees Celsius (43 degrees Fahrenheit).
 Despite the weather, mourners described the warmth of a shared experience.

 “It was cold overnight, but we had wonderful companions, met new friends.
 The camaraderie was wonderful,” Chris Harman of London said.
 “It was worth it.
 I would do it again and again and again.
 I would walk to the end of the earth for my queen.”